-Watcom C is an implementation of ANSI/ISO 9899:1990 Programming Language C. The standard was developed by the ANSI X3J11 Technical Committee on the C Programming Language.
+Open Watcom C is an implementation of ISO/ANSI 9899:1990 Programming Language C. The standard was developed by the ANSI X3J11 Technical Committee on the C Programming Language.
 In addition to the full C language standard, the compiler supports numerous extensions for the Intel 80x86-based personal computer environment.
+The compiler is also partially compliant with the ISO/IEC 9899:1999 Programming Language C standard.

-Watcom C++ is an implementation of the Draft Proposed International Standard for Information Systems Programming Language C++ (ANSI X3J16, ISO WG21).
+Open Watcom C++ is an implementation of the Draft Proposed International Standard for Information Systems Programming Language C++ (ANSI X3J16, ISO WG21).
 In addition to the full C++ language standard, the compiler supports numerous extensions for the Intel 80x86-based personal computer environment.

-Watcom is well known for its language processors having developed, over the last decade, compilers and interpreters for the APL, BASIC, COBOL, FORTRAN and Pascal programming languages.
-From the start, Watcom has been committed to developing portable software products.
+Open Watcom is well known for its language processors having developed, over the last decade, compilers and interpreters for the APL, BASIC, COBOL, FORTRAN and Pascal programming languages.
+From the start, Open Watcom has been committed to developing portable software products.
 These products have been implemented on a variety of processor architectures including the IBM 370, the Intel 8086 family, the Motorola 6809 and 68000, the MOS 6502, and the Digital PDP11 and VAX.
 In most cases, the tools necessary for porting to these environments had to be created first.
 Invariably, a code generator had to be written.
 Assemblers, linkers and debuggers had to be created when none were available or when existing ones were inadequate.